Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 \begin{rmk} \rm By using the Morse--Bott form of the index calculation (as in \cite[Lemma~3.8]{HK}), one can prove the analog of Lemma~\ref{lem:skin} for any ellipsoid $E(\eps, \eps s,\dots, \eps s)$ with $s>c_1(A)-1$.
 Hence we may also take $E_{\sk} = E(\eps, \eps s,\dots, \eps s)$. $\er$ \end{rmk}

-In particular, for $m = c_1(A) -1$, $\calM_{M\setminus \io(E_\sk),A}^{J,s}(\eta_m)$ is a discrete set of signed points.
+Now consider the case when $m = c_1(A) -1$ so that $\calM_{M\setminus \io(E_\sk),A}^{J,s}(\eta_m)$ is a discrete set of signed points.
 The following proposition, together with Proposition \ref{prop:s_indep} below, shows that the signed count of points in this set is finite and independent of all choices.
 We will denote this count by $N^E_{M,A}\lll (m)\rrr \in \Z$.\footnote{As usual, all of our invariants are defined to be zero when they correspond to a count of curves of nonzero Fredholm index (after taking into account all relevant constraints).} Here we are viewing $\Pp = (m)$ as a partition of length one (more general partitions will be considered in the next subsection).

 \begin{prop} Let $(M,\om)$ be a semipositive symplectic manifold of dimension $2n$.
 For $m = c_1(A) -1$, the count of curves in $\calM_{M \setminus \io(E_{\sk}),A}^{J,\simp}(\eta_m)$ is finite and independent of the choice of generic $J$, the embedding $\io$ and the parameter $\eps$, provided that $s_2$ is sufficiently large. \end{prop} \NI Note that we could also formulate a more general statement involving additional marked points and pseudocycles as in \S\ref{sec:tangency}, but for simplicity we only consider the index $0$ case here.